 While we wait for every SEO in the land to feverishly check ranking changes, we can thank our lucky stars that there’s such a dedicated community of local SEO professionals out there to help fill in the gaps left by Google.
 Here I’ll group together some of the sterling analysis and case studies presented by these stalwarts of SEO.

 N.b.
 At the time of writing, we’ve no widely accepted name for this update, so I’ve proffered ‘Peacock’, as it’s about website content that acts as if it has more authority on a topic than it actually does.
 More on this below.
+(Update: Since publication, the name ‘Google Medic Update’ has been widely accepted as the moniker for this update.
+Ah well, maybe next time?)

 What are Local SEOs saying about Google’s latest algorithm update?